Beach Club Vibes

 Beachfront sushi and DJ set at Playa Padre Marbella

 Playa Padre is on Playa del Cable, close to Puerto Banús.
-It's one of the bigger operations in Marbella, with DJs (77 mentions), sushi (28), tacos (16), and a global menu that also includes pasta, steak, and seafood.
+One of the bigger operations in Marbella, with DJs driving the atmosphere and a global menu covering sushi, tacos, pasta, steak, and seafood.
 The vibe is party-forward.

 Opium Beach Club Marbella